etomuc/CPC464-iRAM1024/README.md

 **Step 2:**

+On top add all remaining components.
 If you are not using sockets, solder all ICs first, then the CPU socket.
 If you are using sockets for all ICs, just solder all sockets.
-After that, solder the remaining components on top (resistor and caps).
+Capacitors come last.

 <img src="/pictures/build3.jpg" width="640"/>